-The student is responsible to obtain a readmit upon return from an excused or unexcused absence.
-Readmits are available in the main office.
+The student is responsible to obtain a readmit from the office upon return from an excused or unexcused absence.
 Students should allow ample time to obtain a readmit prior to the start of class.
 Tardies due to obtaining a readmit will not be excused.
 A doctor's note may be requested if absences become excessive.
 Any unexcused absence is considered a truancy.